baraqheart/DevOpsProjects/project_3.md

 we will create all neccesary settings to start up and deploy the app and provision it in the vagrant file

-`vim memcached.sh` and copy the code this file [memc](https://github.com/baraqheart/HandsOn/blob/main/project_3/memcache.sh) `vim rabbitmq.sh` and copy the code this file [rabbitmq](https://github.com/baraqheart/HandsOn/blob/main/project_3/rabbitmq.sh)
+1. `vim memcached.sh` and copy the code this file [memc](https://github.com/baraqheart/HandsOn/blob/main/project_3/memcache.sh)

+2. `vim rabbitmq.sh` and copy the code this file [rabbitmq](https://github.com/baraqheart/HandsOn/blob/main/project_3/rabbitmq.sh)

-`vim mysql.sh` and copy the code this file [mysql](https://github.com/baraqheart/HandsOn/blob/main/project_3/mysql.sh) `vim resource.properties` and copy the code this file [app](https://github.com/baraqheart/HandsOn/blob/main/project_3/application.properties)
+3. `vim mysql.sh` and copy the code this file [mysql](https://github.com/baraqheart/HandsOn/blob/main/project_3/mysql.sh)

+4. `vim resource.properties` and copy the code this file [app](https://github.com/baraqheart/HandsOn/blob/main/project_3/application.properties)

-`vim nginx.sh` and copy the code this file [nginx]https://github.com/baraqheart/HandsOn/blob/main/project_3/nginx.sh() `vim tomcat.sh` and copy the code this file [tomcat](https://github.com/baraqheart/HandsOn/blob/main/project_3/tomcat.sh)
+5. `vim nginx.sh` and copy the code this file [nginx](https://github.com/baraqheart/HandsOn/blob/main/project_3/nginx.sh)

+6. `vim tomcat.sh` and copy the code this file [tomcat](https://github.com/baraqheart/HandsOn/blob/main/project_3/tomcat.sh)

-`vim Vagrantfile` and copy the code this file [vagrantf](https://github.com/baraqheart/HandsOn/blob/main/project_3/Vagrantfile)
+7. `vim Vagrantfile` and copy the code this file [vagrantf](https://github.com/baraqheart/HandsOn/blob/main/project_3/Vagrantfile)

-and now you can  power up your machines all preprovisioned `vagrant up`
+and now you can  power up your machines all preprovisioned with `vagrant up`